 Also around this time, Scholander and Harris began to ask questions as to where the escrow money — the initial fund that Zakai and Gearty had used to pay off FMC — had gone.
 They also hadn’t been paid approximately $500,000 each in commissions.
 Zakai made sure than neither Scholander nor Harris would be able to access any of the documents that might show just how much money they had taken, locking everything on Gearty’s work computer.

-In January of 2011, Scholander and Harris were approached by Zakai about the Social Innovation Fund, and according to court documents, Scholander objected.
+In January of 2011, William Scholander and Talman Harris were approached by Zakai about the Social Innovation Fund, and according to court documents, Scholander objected.
 On March 14, Harris sent an email to Zakai telling him in explicit detail that he should not go near any of Harris’s clients.

 Clearly angered by the email, Zakai ordered that Gearty bar them from the building.
 On March 17, Harris and Scholander were terminated by FMC and were barred from entering the building.

 Concerned over the safety of their clients’ investments, the heroic William Scholander and Talman Harris engaged lawyers and took up legal means to protect their clients.

 In the next month, Zakai and Gearty managed to secure $700,000 for their Social Innovation Fund.
 They were also in the middle of being investigated by FINRA.
 But from March 17 through April 12, they were free to do as they had always planned: operate a Ponzi scheme directly from Wall Street, directly under the noses of every major financial institution in the world.

 Yet on April 12, FINRA finally sent them a letter, asking them to hand over all of their paperwork for the Social Innovation Fund.
 Where was the money?